security-hub

 inspector = optional(bool, true)

-macie = optional(bool, true)
+macie = optional(bool, false)

 config = optional(bool, true)